leewoooo/quartz_publish/content/index.md

 ---
-title: Welcome to Quartz Chnage
+title: Welcome to Quartz Change
 ---

 This is a blank Quartz installation.